 - Engaging/cooperating with other child and youth-serving organizations nationally and internationally to contribute to advancing the rights of children world wide.

-Legislative Assembly of Alberta is recruiting Child and Youth Advocate
+Newfoundland and Labrador House of Assembly is recruiting a Child and Youth Advocate

 All children have the right to be protected from all forms of discrimination.